 The MED model has been run for a Base reference case and a total of seven low carbon pathways.
 These are listed in Table 5 and their associated emission pathway shown in Figure 2.
 These runs are designed for relevance to the UK policy process for the near- and long-term targets of the Climate Change Committee.

-A first set of Carbon Ambition runs (CFH, CLC, CAM, and CSAM) focus on ever more stringent 2050 CO_2 reduction targets ranging from 40% to 90% reductions.
-These runs also have intermediate (2020) targets of 15% to 32% reductions by 2020 (from a 1990 base year).
+A first set of Carbon Ambition runs (CFH, CLC, CAM, CSAM) focus on ever more stringent 2050 CO2 reduction targets ranging from 40% to 90% reductions.13 These runs also have intermediate (2020) targets of 15% to 32% reductions by 2020 (from a 1990 base year).
 The set of increasing stringency runs (CFH, CLC, CAM) are also being run using the E3MG model and will be compared to these MED runs in a later UKERC Energy 2050 report.

-A second set of 80% reduction sensitivity runs (CEA, CCP, and CCSP) focus on differences in the constraint around an 80% CO_2 reduction target.
+A second set of 80% reduction sensitivity runs (CEA, CCP, CCSP) focus on differences in the constraint around an 80% CO_2 reduction target.
 These involve early action and two runs with the same cumulative emissions but different discount rates (see below).

-The majority of the runs - B, CFH, CLC, CAM, CSAM, CEA, and CCP - employ a market discount rate of 10% to trade-off action in different time periods as well as annualise technology capital costs.
+The majority of the runs - B, CFH, CLC, CAM, CSAM, CEA, CCP - employ a market discount rate of 10% to trade-off action in different time periods as well as annualise technology capital costs.
 This 10% market discount rate is higher than a risk-free portfolio investment return (which could be around 5%) and accounts for the higher return that investors require to account for risk.
 In addition the model uses technology specific 'hurdle' rates on future transport technology and on building conservation and efficiency options.
 These hurdle rates apply only to, and effectively increase, the capital costs of these efficiency technologies, in order to simulate the barriers to investment in them.
 Set at 15%, 20% and 25% these hurdle rates represent information unavailability, non price determinants for purchases and market imperfections (e.g., principal agent issues between landlords and tenants).

-Scenario Scenario name Annual targets (reduction) Cumulative targets Cum. emissions GTCO 2 В Base reference - - 30.03 CFH Faint-heart 15% by 2020 40% by 2050 - 25.67 CLC Low carbon reference 26% by 2020 60% by 2050 - 22.46 САМ Ambition 26% by 2020 80% by 2050 - 20.39 CSAM Super Ambition 32% by 2020 90% by 2050 - 17.98 CEA Early action 32% by 2020 80% by 2050 - 19.24 ССР Least cost path 80% post 2050 Budget (2010-2050) similar to CEA 19.24 CCSP Socially optimal least cost path 80% post 2050 Budget (2010-2050) similar to CEA 19.24
+Scenario Scenario name Annual targets (reduction) Cumulative targets Cum. emissions GTCO 2 В Base reference - - 30.03 CFH Faint-heart 15% by 2020 40% by 2050 - 25.67 CLC Low carbon reference 26% by 2020 60% by 2050 - 22.46 САМ Ambition (low carbon core) 26% by 2020 80% by 2050 - 20.39 CSAM Super Ambition 32% by 2020 90% by 2050 - 17.98 CEA Early action 32% by 2020 80% by 2050 - 19.24